Decoding the lines of the balance sheet. New chart of accounts and balance sheet

 650 Reserves for future expenses** 89 96

-*Note: Name in the old chart of accounts "Targeted funding and receipts".
+*Note: The name in the old chart of accounts is “Targeted financing and revenues.”

 **Note: The name in the old chart of accounts is “Reserves for future expenses and payments.”